apalache-mc/apalache/docs/idiomatic/001assignments.md

  - Apalache uses assignments to decompose the specification into smaller pieces.
    Although Apalache tries to find assignments automatically, it often has to choose from several expressions, some of them may be more complex than the others.
+By using the `:=` operator, Apalache gets unambiguous instructions about when assignment is taking place

 ## Disadvantages